adelebnt/Data-Tech-Innovation-Course/README.md

 ## Course description

-   YOu can find course discription here: [general description](https://adelebnt.github.io/Description-of-the-course/) of the course
+   You can find course discription here: [general description](https://adelebnt.github.io/Description-of-the-course/) of the course

 ## Previous lessons
    Find the content of the [previous lessons](PreviousLessons)